- Crowning Moment of Heartwarming

 - Unacceptable Targets:

 - Less "unacceptable" and more "unfunny."
-While King of the Hill was more of a knowing self-parody of conservatives, the Goodes' characterization relied more on broad stereotypes of liberals (who, arguably, aren't as inherently funny).
-Conservatives didn't find it satirical enough and liberals just found it unfunny and boring.
+While King of the Hill was more of a knowing self-parody of conservatives that also depicted them as regular people instead of simple caricatures, the Goodes' characterization relied more on broad stereotypes of liberals, without as much of the down-to-earth relatability that made Hank Hill and his circle likable even to viewers who didn't share the same outlook.
+As a result, conservatives didn't find the show satirical enough, liberals just found it unfunny and boring, and neither side was able to really get attached to the characters.

 - Played straight with Che.
 There's definitely nothing funny about animal starvation.